 Spring is finally here!
 I think I say every month is my favorite, but there is just something about April – the subtle shifting of the weather towards warmth and sunshine just does something to lift my soul.
 I hope you are all doing well as we enter the spring season!

 We have some new information to share as well as some reoccurring monthly reminders.

-All of our digital products are currently 20% off with the discount code “Spring2020”.
-This code is good on all full year programs, unit studies and other PDF items from April 1st (no joke) through April 12th.
+All of our digital products are currently 20% off with the discount code “Spring2021”.
+This code is good on all full-year programs, unit studies, and other PDF items from now through April 16th.